bigboxer23/meural-control/README.md

 This endpoint also integrates with Google calendar to retrieve the US Holiday calendar.
 It will apply the holiday's name for a week prior to holiday to any AI generated prompts so some spicy holiday content will get generated.

+### External URL
+`displayContentFromUrl` endpoint allows the application to fetch the content from the provided URL and attempt to display it on the Meural.
+Currently supported file types are `png`, `jpg`, or `gif`

 ## application.properties
 An application.properties file is necessary to be placed into `src/main/java/resources`.
 An example file exists in the